 We shall explain in Section~\ref{sec-bijection-characterization} how to characterize the continuous field $\{C^*_r (G_t)\}_{t\in \R}$ in terms of the Mackey embedding: it is the so-called \emph{mapping cone field} associated to the embedding.
 We shall also prove that the Connes-Kasparov isomorphism in operator $K$-theory is equivalent to the assertion that our Mackey embedding induces an isomorphism in $K$-theory.
 Finally, we shall give the characterization of the Mackey bijection that we have already described above.

-{\bf Acknowledgments.} Nigel Higson's research was supported by the NSF grant DMS-1952669.
-Angel Rom\'an's research was partially supp\-orted by the NSF grant DMS-2213097.
-All the authors acknowledge support of the Institut Henri Poincar\'e (UAR 839 CNRS-Sorbonne Universit\'e), and LabEx CARMIN (ANR-10-LABX-59-01).
+{\bf Acknowledgments.} The authors thank the referee for many very helpful observations.
+Nigel Higson's research was supported by the NSF grant DMS-1952669, and Angel Rom\'an's research was partially supp\-orted by the NSF grant DMS-2213097.
+All the authors gratefully acknowledge support of the Institut Henri Poincar\'e (UAR 839 CNRS-Sorbonne Universit\'e), and LabEx CARMIN (ANR-10-LABX-59-01).